Vishalr61/thanos-sort/README.md

 **The only sorting algorithm balanced, as all things should be.**

 When you snap your fingers, half of the elements cease to exist.
-What remains is "sorted"—because we said so.
+What remains is "sorted" - because we said so.

 ## How it works